On Choosing What to Think: Dr. Chansky’s Practical Advice for Ruminators

 Rumination is the process of having repetitive thoughts that your mind gets you stuck on.
 They are usually about a negative situation—a past relationship or interaction, a mistake, or some unfinished or pending problem.

-When I was writing Resolving the unresolvable: the difference between thinking and ruminating (which you should peruse before reading this), I reached out to friend, and anxiety expert, Dr. Tamar Chansky to ask for some solutions on how to effectively manage or stop rumination when you’re stuck in its teeth.
+When I was writing Resolving the unresolvable: the difference between thinking and ruminating (which you should peruse before reading this), I reached out to a friend, and anxiety expert, Dr. Tamar Chansky, to ask for some solutions on how to effectively manage or stop rumination when you’re stuck in its teeth.

-She gave me so much information that I realized it warranted its own post.
+She gave me so much information that I realized it warranted its post.
 What follows here is our conversation, including Dr. Chansky’s indispensable advice on getting unstuck from the negative loops of rumination.

-I can’t thank Dr. Chansky enough for her time and attention to these questions and for extricating me from my own vicious ruminating cycle.
+I can’t thank Dr. Chansky enough for her time and attention to these questions and for extricating me from my vicious ruminating cycle.

-TC: Rumination is the process of having repetitive thoughts that your mind gets you stuck on.
+TC: Rumination is the process of having repetitive thoughts that your mind gets stuck on.
 They are usually about a negative situation—a past relationship or interaction, a mistake, or some unfinished or pending problem.

 Different from thinking or processing, which can be productive, cathartic, and illuminating, ruminating causes distress because we are reliving only the direness of that situation.
 The focus on negativity makes us feel more hopeless and helpless.
 Yet, because the ruminative thoughts seem necessary, we keep doing it —even though it’s counterproductive and leaves us feeling more anxious and down.